jvonsto63/Pi_in_the_Sky/README.md

 ### Solution

 We decided to go with the rocket.
-After much debate and research, we believed that the rocket project would provide just the right amount of ambition and doability.
+After much debate and research, we came to the conclusion that the rocket project would provide just the right amount of ambition and doability.
 We had a little hesitancy simply because it was a popular choice among the other groups, but we are going to strive to make the best possible rocket while also being able to record accurate results.

 ### Initial Design